 There are a few different versions of hive tools but they’re all basically the same.
 Choose the one that you prefer, get an extra as well, and always make sure it’s in your hive inspection tool kit!

 The bee brush is an inexpensive yet useful tool that we reach for at just about every hive check.
-It’s a large brush with very soft bristles that allow the beekeeper to lightly scoot bees out of the way.
+It’s a large brush with very soft bristles that allows for the gentle brushing of bees out of the way.

-This is optional as many beekeepers, including us, rarely use one.
-They are definitely recommended for new beekeepers, though, especially during the honey harvest season when the bees get especially irritated.
+A bee smoker is optional as many beekeepers, including us, rarely use one.
+They are definitely recommended for beginner beekeepers, though, especially during the honey harvest season when the bees get especially irritated.

 Sugar water is a simpler way to calm the bees instead of using a smoker.
 Gently spray the bees and they will keep busy licking up the sugar water while you do your inspection.